 Most people who have a hip fracture need an operation by an orthopaedic surgeon to fix the break in the bone.
-Whether your fracture is intracapsular or extracapsular will determine the exact treatment that the surgeon suggests.
 Any underlying osteoporosis should also be treated after a hip fracture, in order to reduce the chance of it happening again.

 Some details on hip structure (anatomy)

 Your hip joint is known as a ball and socket joint.
 The ball (head) of your thigh bone (femur) fits into the socket of your pelvic bone to make your hip joint.
 This socket is called the acetabulum.
 There is a strong but flexible joint capsule that surrounds the hip joint.
 It helps to give stability to the joint and also produces a fluid called synovial fluid to give lubrication and help joint movement.

 If you have a hip fracture, you have a broken hip bone.
 Your hip can break in different places.
 A hip fracture can be:

 - Intracapsular: the bone within the joint capsule breaks.

 - Extracapsular: the bone outside the joint capsule breaks.